Commissariat Store, Brisbane: 20th century

 In 1898 the Commissariat Store was renamed the Government Store to reflect the Federation movement.
-By 1911 an additional storey was designed by Leonard Kempster, an architect for the Department of Public Works, in order to increase accommodation and provide access to William Street.
+By 1911 an additional storey was designed by Leonard Kempster, an architect for the Department of Public Works, to increase accommodation and provide access to William Street.
 Contractor, William Kitchen oversaw the construction of the new addition, which was completed in 1913.
 An electrical lift was then installed in 1914, operating between the three storeys.

 The Queensland Government created the State Stores Board in Queensland on 23 March 1923, which would purchase and distribute all goods required by all government departments.
 The inaugural meeting of the State Stores Board was then held on 29 March 1923 at the Government Store.
 It was renamed the State Stores Building, and eventually vacated by them on 12 September 1960.